Kuznetsov-100-Rads-Bar/behar_modal-component/README.md

             visible={showModal}
             title={"My modal header title"}
             content={"My modal body content"}
-            // a function that is called when the modal is closed.
-In this case, the onClose function updates the value of showModal to false by calling the setShowModal function with an argument of false. onClose={(event) => setShowModal(false)}
+            /* a function that is called when the modal is closed.
+In this case, the onClose function updates the value of showModal to false by calling the setShowModal function with an argument of false.*/ onClose={(event) => setShowModal(false)}
         />
     );